AlgunosSomosAsi/ESP32_S3_Audio_Recorder/README.md

 # *📜 Description*
 This project allows recording audio at **16 bits @ 44.1 kHz**, storing the data as raw values in a `.bin` file (not as a standard audio file).
-It uses an 4-bit SD card in SDIO mode, ESP32 S3 B16R8, and an audio codec (PMOD I2S2 in this project).
+It uses an 4-bit SD card in SDIO mode, ESP32 S3 B16R8, and an audio codec (PMOD I2S2).

 ---

 # *🛠️ Hardware Requirements*

-## *ESP32 S3 B16R8*
+## *ESP32 S3 N16R8*
 - Microcontroller responsible for recording audio data and interfacing with the audio codec and SD card.
 - Equipped with sufficient serial peripherals to manage I2S in full duplex mode, Master Clock, and the SDIO.
-- 8 MB of RAM allows power efficiency improvements (nnot implemented yet).
+- 8 MB of RAM allows power efficiency improvements (not implemented yet).

 <div style="text-align: center;">
   <img src="images/ESP32_S3.jpg" alt="ESP32 S3" width="400"/>